MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-Module.md

 The second command attempts to display the value of the $m variable.
 No content appears.

-The third command uses a pipeline operator (|) to send the custom object to the Get-Member cmdlet, which displays the properties and methods of the custom object.
+The third command uses a pipeline operator to send the custom object to the Get-Member cmdlet, which displays the properties and methods of the custom object.
 The output shows that the object has script methods that represent the Hello and Goodbye functions.

 The fourth and fifth commands use the script method format to call the Hello and Goodbye functions.

-### -------------------------- EXAMPLE 6 --------------------------
+### Example 6: Get the results of the script block
 ```
-PS C:\>new-module -scriptblock {function SayHello {"Hello, World!"}; SayHello} -returnResult
+PS C:\>New-Module -ScriptBlock {function SayHello {"Hello, World!"}; SayHello} -ReturnResult
 Hello, World!
 ```